mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/README.md

 <h3>F.Temple run once again</h3>
 <p>
-The problem was set by <a href="">Tarique Abid</a>.Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/6.Temple%20run%20once%20again">F.Temple run once again</a>
+The problem was set by <a href="">Tarique Abid</a>.The problem asks to find the minimum size of cubes that Cinderella needs to fill all the holes with given heights.
+You need to use  binary search to find the lower bound of the optimal cube height.
+First calculate the total number of cubes required for a given cube height, and then perform binary search to find the lower bound.
+If it is possible to fill all the holes with the given number of cubes, it outputs the minimum cube height; otherwise, it outputs -1.
+The time complexity of the solution is O(log N), where N is the number of holes.Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/6.Temple%20run%20once%20again">F.Temple run once again</a>
 </p>

 <h3>G.Best Friend Again</h3>